 * Free when you set up a Facebook business page.

-Creator Studio is a great scheduling tool for new solopreneurs or for anyone that doesn’t feel they’re ready to use a paid version and just wants to get a feel for what scheduling to social media is all about.
+Creator Studio is a great scheduling tool for new solopreneurs.
+Or for anyone that doesn’t feel they’re ready to use a paid version.
+And just wants to get a feel for what scheduling to social media is all about.

-Overall, I would only really recommend this tool to beginners as while it’s free and easy to schedule posts, the platform itself isn’t as intuitive and is subpar to a lot of other tools.
+Overall, I would only really recommend this tool to beginners.
+As while it’s free and easy to schedule posts.
+The platform itself isn’t as intuitive and is subpar to a lot of other tools.

 In my experience, Hootsuite isn’t well suited to beginners or solopreneurs.
 It is a really comprehensive tool, which makes it overwhelming when you first start using it.
-The process of post scheduling itself is pretty simple, but as it is a lot pricier than the other social media management tools mentioned in this article, you want to make an effort to use all of its features to their fullest.
-And I feel that to do that, you need to have a dedicated social media manager on your team who has the time to focus solely on building your social media with this tool.
+The process of post scheduling itself is pretty simple.
+But as it is a lot pricier than the other social media management tools mentioned in this article.
+You want to make an effort to use all of its features to their fullest.
+And I feel that to do that, you need to have a dedicated social media manager on your team.
+Who has the time to focus solely on building your social media with this tool.

-In my opinion, Hootsuite seems better suited for medium and large businesses as it is a much more expensive and robust system – I don’t think that small businesses would get their money’s worth out of this tool.
+In my opinion, Hootsuite seems better suited for medium and large businesses.
+As it is a much more expensive and robust system.
+I don’t think that small businesses would get their money’s worth out of this tool.

-So I wouldn’t recommend it for small businesses as I just don’t think they can take full advantage of all of its features.
+So I wouldn’t recommend it for small businesses.
+As I just don’t think they can take full advantage of all of its features.

 Later is one of the newer scheduling tools and was originally built as an Instagram-specific social media scheduler.
 However, they now allow you to also schedule to Facebook, Twitter, Pinterest, TikTok, and LinkedIn.
-Being so focused on Instagram, Later has a lot of features created to help you create aesthetically pleasing posts and is optimised for sharing images, videos and stories.
+Being so focused on Instagram.
+Later has a lot of features created to help you create aesthetically pleasing posts and is optimised for sharing images, videos and stories.

 However, if you primarily post to LinkedIn, Twitter, and Pinterest, this may not be the best option for you.
-As Later is mainly focused on Instagram, you can only schedule posts that include images, so this limits what you can do with platforms like Twitter and LinkedIn, as you can’t post regular tweets or link posts.
+As Later is mainly focused on Instagram.
+You can only schedule posts that include images.
+So this limits what you can do with platforms.
+Like Twitter and LinkedIn, as you can’t post regular tweets or link posts.

 Overall, Later is very highly rated and I understand why.
-However, it’s not ideal for some social media platforms, so keep in mind where your audience is when choosing a scheduler.
+However, it’s not ideal for some social media platforms.
+So keep in mind where your audience is when choosing a scheduler.

 Meet Edgar works slightly differently than the other scheduling apps on this list.
-It was designed so that it not only schedules posts, but can save those posts to be reused as often as you want.
-One of its other unique features is to trawl the internet for shareable snippets that it can automatically post to your social media (evergreen content).
-It was designed with the purpose of helping small businesses spend less time on their social media management and allows you to schedule to Facebook, Instagram, LinkedIn, Twitter, and Pinterest.
+It was designed so that it not only schedules posts.
+But can save those posts to be reused as often as you want.
+One of its other unique features is to trawl the internet for shareable snippets.
+That it can automatically post to your social media (evergreen content).
+It was designed with the purpose of helping small businesses.
+Spend less time on their social media management.
+And allows you to schedule to Facebook, Instagram, LinkedIn, Twitter, and Pinterest.

-The ability to create evergreen content that can be reused, and pretty much manages itself is a big selling point for the tool, however, I think this could be dangerous for someone who is new to social media.
+The ability to create evergreen content that can be reused.
+And pretty much manages itself is a big selling point for the tool.
+However, I think this could be dangerous for someone who is new to social media.
 With a tool like this it’s easy to just set and forget.
-But building a social media presence is as much about engagement as content creation, so no matter how tempting it is, you shouldn’t let a tool like this take all of the work out of it.
+But building a social media presence is as much about engagement as content creation.
+So no matter how tempting it is.
+You shouldn’t let a tool like this take all of the work out of it.
 But as long as you keep this in mind I think Meet Edgar has a lot of potential in helping you grow your social media.

 Find a Tool that Works for You

 Social media scheduling tools are a godsend when it comes to planning out your content.
-It saves you tons of time, stress, and worry, and if you’re not currently using one, I strongly suggest that you give it a try.Social media scheduling tools are a godsend when it comes to planning out your content. #socialmediaschedulingtips Click To Tweet
+It saves you tons of time, stress.
+And worry, and if you’re not currently using one, I strongly suggest that you give it a try.Social media scheduling tools are a godsend when it comes to planning out your content. #socialmediaschedulingtips Click To Tweet

 These tools are designed to make your life easier, and help you to better batch your content.

 So, if you think you want to give social media scheduling a try, check them out.
-Most of these companies offer free trial periods, so you can test them out first, weigh up the pros and cons, and find your perfect fit.
+Most of these companies offer free trial periods.
+So you can test them out first, weigh up the pros and cons, and find your perfect fit.

-And if you use a different scheduling tool not mentioned in the article, we’d love for you to tell us about it, and why you like it, in the comments below!
+And if you use a different scheduling tool not mentioned in the article.
+We’d love for you to tell us about it, and why you like it, in the comments below!

 Not sure how to get ahead on your social media by batching your content?
 Read my other Fempire Magazine article: Learn How to Become a Content Batching Queen and Stop Social Media Overwhelm.

-Want to learn how to write engaging social media posts, create stunning graphics, while staying organised and on top of your social media?
+Want to learn how to write engaging social media posts.
+Create stunning graphics, while staying organised and on top of your social media?
 We’ll teach you how to do just that in our Ultimate Guide to Social Media Content Creation course!

 Shelby Baile is a Marketing Assistant at Fempire.
 While completing degrees in Professional Writing and Public Relations, she discovered a love of writing and has since written content for a number of publications and social media platforms.
 Shelby enjoys writing in any form and wants to create inspiring content that helps women succeed in their own lives.